alphagov/govuk-frontend/.github/ISSUE_TEMPLATE/build-a-component.md

 - [ ] work and look as expected at different breakpoints
 - [ ] have a macro the user can use to pass data into the component
 - [ ] have unit tests which each macro option passes
+- [ ] have JavaScript tests, if the component uses JavaScript
 - [ ] support the [browsers listed in the Service Manual](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices), and have semantic markup
 - [ ] work on devices listed in the Service Manual
 - [ ] pass linter and tests